awsdocs/amazon-route53-docs/doc_source/Resources.md

 + [Amazon Route 53 API Reference](http://docs.aws.amazon.com/Route53/latest/APIReference/) – A reference guide that includes the schema location; complete descriptions of the API actions, parameters, and data types; and a list of errors that the service returns\.

-+ **[Amazon Route 53 Release Notes](https://aws.amazon.com/releasenotes/Amazon-Route-53/)** – A high\-level overview of the current release noting any new features, corrections, and known issues\.

-+ **[AWS::Route53::RecordSet Type](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide//aws-properties-route53-recordset.html) in the *AWS CloudFormation User Guide*** – A property for using Amazon Route 53 with CloudFormation to create customized DNS names for your AWS CloudFormation stacks\.
++ **[AWS::Route53::RecordSet Type](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide//aws-properties-route53-recordset.html) in the *AWS CloudFormation User Guide*** – A property for using Amazon Route 53 with AWS CloudFormation to create customized DNS names for your AWS CloudFormation stacks\.

-+ **[Discussion Forums](https://forums.aws.amazon.com/forum.jspa?forumID=87)** – A community\-based forum for developers to discuss technical questions related to Amazon Route 53\.
++ **[Discussion Forums](https://forums.aws.amazon.com/forum.jspa?forumID=87)** – A community\-based forum for developers to discuss technical questions related to Route 53\.

 + [AWS Support Center](https://console.aws.amazon.com/support/home#/) – This site brings together information about your recent support cases and results from AWS Trusted Advisor and health checks, as well as providing links to discussion forums, technical FAQs, the service health dashboard, and information about AWS support plans\.